Librarians can work with instructors and faculty to integrate the Library into your ISU courses in several ways:

 Train the trainer

 No time for Library instruction in your course?
-Contact your librarian to discuss and refresh your own skill sets so that you can address the information literacy and library research issues relevant to your course assignments.
+Contact your liaison librarian to discuss and refresh your own skill sets so that you can address the information literacy and library research issues relevant to your course assignments.
 Library databases, resources, and services change frequently and you'll want to be up to date.
 Your students will thank you!
+We look forward to working with you!

 Other Library instruction